LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_02.md

 2. Project Name
     * It needs to be unique.
-    * It s chosen by user.
+    * It is chosen by user.
     * It is mutable.
     * However, names from deleted projects cannot be reused.